neilo40/doomChallengeInfo/README.md

 Config files will be placed into ~/.restful-doom/ which you can use to configure your client.  e.g. disable mouse, set screen size, player name etc

+### Notes
-*On Windows you will need to export DISPLAY=:0*
+- *On Windows you will need to export DISPLAY=:0*
-*On MacOS you will need to pass the -nosound argument or SDL will segfault*
+- *On MacOS you will need to pass the -nosound argument or SDL will segfault*

 ### Single player
 In this mode, all API endpoints are available to use